Engineering Personal Statement: Why It’s Important

 To Sum It All Up…

 The main things to remember when writing your engineering personal statement are to be truthful, be concise, and be authentic.
 It’s also important that you write a 100% unique, “personal-to-you” personal statement.
 It’s okay to look at other people’s statements for inspiration or to get a feel for what works and what doesn’t, but there are severe consequences for plagiarism (here’s a plagiarism-checker you can use) and cheating, including having your entire application trashed at all the universities to which you applied.

 Finally, make sure you dedicate enough time to the process.
 You want to plan your statement out ahead of time and have enough time to write it thoroughly and completely.
 It’s also important to save time for the editing and proofreading stages after you’ve finished your first draft.

 Be specific when talking about your interests, goals, and strengths.
 Remember, this is one of the few times in life when it is okay to sell yourself.
 You want to make a good impression, and you want to be memorable.
-The more easily the admissions team can recall you and your engineering personal statement to mind, the more likely it’ll be that you get a spot in a good engineering programme.
+The more easily the admissions team can recall you and your engineering personal statement, the more likely you’ll get a spot in a good engineering programme.